openstack-archive/senlin/doc/source/user/policies.rst

 policy type.
 To create a policy object using this "spec" file, you can use the following command::

-  $ senlin policy-create -s deletion_policy.yaml dp01
+  $ opentack cluster policy create --spec deletion_policy.yaml dp01
   +------------+-----------------------------------------------------------+
   | Property   | Value                                                     |
   +------------+-----------------------------------------------------------+